useflashpunk/useflashpunk.github.io/_posts/2002-01-02-timing-and-motion.md

 }
 {% endhighlight %}

-The 4th parameter in [Engine's constructor][5], "fixed", is whether you want your chosen framerate to be fixed or not.
+The 4th parameter in [Engine's constructor][engine-constructor], "fixed", is whether you want your chosen framerate to be fixed or not.
 If I choose **true**, I am using a fixed timestep; if I choose **false** (as in the above code), I am using a variable timestep.

 How you do motion and timing differs based on which timestep type you are using in your game.
 The next steps will outline those differences and explain how to accomplish each with both timestep types.
 But before you start, it is important to note:

  - With a **fixed** timestep, time is in **frames**.
  - With a **variable** timestep, time is in **seconds**.

 This is because a fixed timestep tries to run at a constant framerate (for example, 60 frames per second).
 With a variable timestep it doesn't matter, your game will just loop at whatever speed it can.
-This is why, while using a variable timestep, your timing & motion will use the [FP.elapsed][6] property to judge how much time has passed since the last frame.
+This is why, while using a variable timestep, your timing & motion will use the [FP.elapsed][fp-elapsed] property to judge how much time has passed since the last frame.
 Read on.

-Basic timing
---
+<h2 id="basic-timing">Basic Timing</h2>

 Timing is a huge part of developing games.
 One very simple thing you will use very often is counters, which is basically variables that increase (or decrease) in value every frame; then, you can have certain events performed when the counter reaches (or exceeds) a certain value.